CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

-Third is the clang importer.
+The third is the clang importer.
 This is the well-known bridging of C/ObjC languages to the Swift API's and wise versa.

 ### SIL generation
 >The Swift Intermediate Language (SIL) is a high-level, Swift-specific intermediate language suitable for further analysis and optimization of Swift code.
 The SIL generation phase (implemented in lib/SILGen) lowers the type-checked AST into so-called “raw” SIL.
 The design of SIL is described in docs/SIL.rst.

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

 Fourth comes the Swift Intermediate Language.
 Are you curious about how it looks like?
-In order to print it we can use the following command.
+To print it we can use the following command.

 ```bash
 swiftc ./employee.swift -emit-sil
 ```

-In the output, we can see the `witness tables`, `vtables` and `message dispatch` tables along side with other intermediate declarations.
-Unfortunately, explanation of this is out of the scope of this book.
+In the output, we can see the `witness tables`, `vtables` and `message dispatch` tables alongside with other intermediate declarations.
+Unfortunately, an explanation of this is out of the scope of this book.
 More about these topics can be obtained [here](https://www.rightpoint.com/rplabs/switch-method-dispatch-table).

 ```
 ...